dalehamel/mctop-tool-example/docs/00400-memcached-dtrace.md

 /usr/local/bin/memcached memcached:conn__dispatch
 ```

-Meaning that I added probes successfully, and now can, try ta target them.
+Meaning that I added probes successfully, and now can, try to target them.

 To test this out, I can send a test 'set' command to my memcached instance.
 I chose one based off the benchmarking tool `memtier`, which i'll use later.